 By that time, she warns, skin cancer lesions often get worse and spread, meaning that any needed treatments can become more invasive and costly, and the prognosis may be worse.
 It’s a life-or-death matter.

-Here at Apex Dermatology, we are passionate about helping our patients optimal health through total skin health.
+Here at Apex Skin, we are passionate about helping our patients optimal health through total skin health.
 Catching and treating skin cancer as early as possible is a crucial aspect of this mission.
 McKernan underscores that both skin cancer spot checks and full-body exams are important for everyone who has skin!

 “I was seeing a patient for their full-body skin exam and educated them that everyone should have a full-body skin exam so that spots can begin being monitored,” she explained.
 “My patient mentioned that she has a son in his late 20s who had never been seen before.
 Luckily, she was able to convince him to come in and get his lesions checked because, during the exam, a suspicious mole was biopsied and returned a melanoma in situ!”
 That mole was caught and removed early, before it had spread, and her son recovered.